About Precious Sibalo - Pindula, Local Knowledge

 Precious Sibalo was born on 07 August 1986 in rural Plumtree, Matabeleland South Province, and raised in Bulawayo’s Magwegwe high-density suburb.[1]

 Her mother, Catherine, gave birth to Sibalo when she was only 17 years of age.
-Catherine left Precious in her parents' care to work as a maid in South Africa.[2]
+Catherine, being a single mother, left Precious in her parents' care to work as a maid in South Africa.[2]

 She sent home money for Precious' schooling and the young girl, whose grandfather, Kimbi Godfrey Ndlovu Sibalo, was a teacher, did well in most classes.